-The provisions of this contract shall be applied equally to all employees in the bargaining unit without discrimination as to age, sex (except where bona fide occupational qualifications exist), marital status, race, color, religion, national origin, sexual orientation, disability, union membership or political affiliation association, gender identity, veteran's status, or any other protected class identified in state or federal law.
+The provisions of this contract shall be applied equally to all employees in the bargaining unit without discrimination as to age, sex (except where bona fide occupational qualifications exist), marital status, race, color, religion, national origin, sexual orientation, disability, Union membership or political affiliation association, gender identity, veteran's status, or any other protected class identified in state or federal law.
 The Union shall share equally with the City the responsibility for applying this provision of the contract.
-In recognition of the various State and Federal statutes and rules governing such nondiscrimination standards, the parties agree that arbitration of a grievance (Article 18) shall not be allowed over any alleged violations of this Article 21.